MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 Invoke function sharedWithMe

 ### [Invoke-MgInviteDriveItem](Invoke-MgInviteDriveItem.md)
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.A sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].

 ### [Invoke-MgInviteDriveRoot](Invoke-MgInviteDriveRoot.md)
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.A sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].

 ### [Invoke-MgPreviewDriveItem](Invoke-MgPreviewDriveItem.md)
 Invoke action preview